 Whenever we think of grief, we think of the sadness that accompanies the death of a loved one.
 In reality, grief occurs whenever we lose something important to us.
 While the death of a family member certainly fits the bill, it could be the loss of a relationship through a breakup or divorce, or the loss of a job.
 Grief also encompasses the change that comes as a result of the loss.
 Things are no longer as comfortable and we are forced to adjust.
 Even good things like marriage and the arrival of children means the end of a former way of life that was familiar.

-There are healthy ways to grieve but also unhealthy ways.
+There are healthy ways to grieve but also things we do that may get in the way of healthy grieving.
 Here are some things to keep in mind:

-Pretending the events didn't occur, and denying the impact it has had on you will only postpone the inevitable need to confront the loss.
-You need to move through the pain by expressing it through healthy avenues.
-More on this later.
+Pretending the events didn't occur, and denying the impact it has had on us will only postpone the inevitable need to confront the loss.
+We need to move through the pain by expressing it through healthy avenues (more on this later).

 How to Grieve